 When the moon has reached the constellation of Taurus, it has passed over an area that the ancients referred to as the sea - the region from Capricorn to the region containing Aries.
 It was referred to as the sea due to the high concentration of constellations identified as sea creatures within it, Aries being identified as a golden flying ram who flew over the sea.
 Crete is in a direct line from the natural harbor of Argo, a direction which due the shape of Argo's harbor, and surrounding coastline, requires that all ships initially take this course.

 This red star in Taurus sounds very much like HAL, but that doesn't mean Kubrick presenting evil vs. good.
-The red star in Taurus is just part of the story.
+Despite everything HAL does, one never gets the impression that HAL is evil.
+For one thing, HAL isn't human.
+But then neither is the red star Aldebaran human.

 In Judaism, Taurus is shor, the ox that "represents the spiritual origin of man's animal soul."